frizzleqq/f1-dbt-duckdb/README.md

 ### Staging:

 Staging is done by
-1. Read Ergast API via requests
+1. Read Ergast API via requests (by default only last race)
 1. Load response into Pandas DataFrame
 1. Write to CSV files
 1. (dbt will create external tables using the CSV files)